RohitRanjanMS/azure-docs/articles/azure-functions/monitor-functions.md

 :::image type="content" source="media/monitor-functions/choose-table.png" alt-text="Screenshot of adding a diagnostic setting for Azure Functions.":::

-For the available resource log categories, their associated Log Analytics tables, and the logs schemas for Azure Functions, see [Azure Functions monitoring data reference](monitor-functions-reference.md#resource-logs).
+For the available resource log categories, limit the size of the their associated Log Analytics tables, and the logs schemas for Azure Functions, see [Azure Functions monitoring data reference](monitor-functions-reference.md#resource-logs).

+>[!NOTE]
+>Telemetry is processed in batches.
+Depending on the batch size, entries may be dropped if the payload is excessively large or contains unescaped special characters.
+To avoid data loss, limit the size of logs—particularly when capturing large XML or JSON payloads—to 10,000 characters, and ensure that special characters are properly escaped.

 [!INCLUDE [horz-monitor-activity-log](~/reusable-content/ce-skilling/azure/includes/azure-monitor/horizontals/horz-monitor-activity-log.md)]